eklavyasaxena/Evaluating-a-Machine-Learning-Algorithm/README.md

 _<p align="right"> We will revisit this table to make smart choices and create our **TOOL BOX**. </p>_

-The above-mentioned diagnosis will basically help to find a **Bias Variance Trade Off**.
+The above-mentioned diagnosis will basically help us to find a **Bias Variance Trade Off**.
 Let’s visualize this concept briefly with a simple figure to illustrate the _overfitting_ (High Variance) and _underfitting_ (High Bias).

 <br />